arturdev/AMRefresher/README.md

 public func setCustomView(_ view: UIView, for state: AM.State)
 ```
 So you can call this method and pass any UIView you want to show for each state.

+## Author

+arturdev, mkrtarturdev@gmail.com

+Feel free to open issues, feature requests and point bugs/mistakes!

+## License

+SwiftyCodeView is available under the MIT license.
+See the LICENSE file for more info.